 Every year since the rededication, there has been a ceremony on Memorial Day.
 Masons from the Prince Hall Grand Lodge march into the cemetery where there is held a brief ceremony which includes a benediction, presentation of flags, remarks about the history of the cemetery, an address by the president of the Arlington Historical Society, remarks by the Grand Matron, remarks by the Grand Master, taps, and a benediction.

-Following the ceremony, members of the lodge proceed to the Copps Hill Burying Ground in Boston where Prince Hall is buried.
+Before or after the ceremony in Arlington, members of the Grand Lodge proceed to the Copps Hill Burying Ground in Boston where Prince Hall is buried.